-Curio's Picking Kit includes a 16 oz. glass pickling jar, a recipe booklet with two quick-pickle recipes, and two pickling spice blends: a hot Moroccan blend with chilies, rose petals, and long pepper as well as a mild Madagascar blend with baie rose, wild pepper, turmeric and allspice leaf.
-It's a gift with a DIY element and your host will be able to use its final product during a they're next event.
-What guest wouldn't like pickled vegetable appetizers?
+Curio's Picking Kit includes a 16 oz. glass pickling jar, a recipe booklet with two quick-pickle recipes and two pickling spice blends: a hot Moroccan blend with chilies, rose petals and long pepper as well as a mild Madagascar blend with baie rose, wild pepper, turmeric and allspice leaf.
+It's a gift with a DIY element and your host could potentially even use its final product during they're next event.
+Who wouldn't like pickled vegetable appetizers?

 Pickling Kit, Curio Spice Co., $16.50

 As far as natural and organic goods go, almost no maker offers more in those terms than Dram Apothecary.
 Founded by Shae Whitney, a native to Colorado with a background in Food Science, Dram provides bitters and syrups made from wild, hand-foraged plants and herbs for everything from cocktails to baked goods.

 The scorching days of summer have passed and we've moved onto chilled air and leaves of changing color.
 Nothing pairs better with this period than pine – not just the smell of pine but also the taste.
 The problem?
 Almost no one is making pine flavored food items that actually taste good.
 Except for Dram Apothecary, of course.

 Dram crafts a positively unusual Pine Syrup that elicits landscape images that stretch from the Acadian forests of the Northeast to the mountain peaks of the Colorado Rockies.
 The best part is that it's delicious and can create a seasonal update to the classic Gin Fizz cocktail recipe or added to pies and tarts to incorporate a flavor of the season.